Waqar Akbar Cheema

 Despite the age difference there was exceptional frankness between ‘Aisha and the Prophet (ﷺ).
 Once ‘Aisha had an argument with the Prophet (ﷺ) in which she turned loud.
 Just then Abu Bakr came and expressed his anger over ‘Aisha for such behavior towards the Prophet (ﷺ) and sought to slap her.
 The Prophet (ﷺ), however, came between the two and when Abu Bakr left, he said to ‘Aisha, “You see how I rescued you from the man.”

 What further confirms this are ‘Aisha’s own statements showing not just love and affection for the Prophet (ﷺ) but also her jealousy for him.
 She said, “I did not feel jealous of any woman as much as I did of Khadija because Allah’s Messenger (ﷺ) used to mention her very often.”
 In the same vein using an ingenuous simile she highlighted her being the only wife of the Prophet (ﷺ) not previously married.
-She is also reported to have said to the Prophet (ﷺ), “Why would one like me not feel jealous for a husband like you?”

 The Prophet (ﷺ) cared for his young wife’s interests in amusement as well.
 ‘Aisha played with dolls along with her friends who would slip away when the Prophet (ﷺ) came in, but ‘Aisha says, “the Prophet would call them to join and play with me.”
 Similarly, he would let her watch the Abyssinians sport in the courtyard of the mosque and would waited as long as she desired.
 ‘Aisha reports: